-- What are Rich Media Ads?
+What Are Rich Media Ads?
+Should You Try Them?

-What are Rich Media Ads?
+What Are Rich Media Ads?

-Rich Media ads are referred to as the ad formats which combine text, images, audio, video, and any other web elements to provide an interactive ad experience to the user.
-They are an effective format to drive users to the advertiser’s site.
-Rich media ads are built using HTML5, JavaScript so they can float, expand, etc. Thus, the interactive nature of rich media ads draws in the audience, keeping them engaged with the ad while also encouraging them to take action towards the goal that was established.
+Rich media ads are built using HTML5 and JavaScript so they can float, expand, etc. Thus, the interactive nature of rich media ads draws in the audience, keeping them engaged with the ad while encouraging them to take action toward the established goal.
+Rich media ads example:

 Features of Rich Media Ads